jaboaf/Computing-in-the-Arts/proj/meta.md

 Motivation
 I want(ed) to make music with record(ing)s.
 Various computer applications exist.

 Most, many, and all i've encountered provide a 'GUI' natigated via point-click-drag.
-Not the interface I envision, nor accessible[^1].
+Not the interface I envision using (or yearn for), nor accessible[^1].
 There's a lot of magic that seems to go on behind the scenes and that freaks me the fuck out.

-Also, I was very sad when I plugged in an analog keyboard to the USB port on my Mac and couln't associate arbitrary sounds to *those* keys (112 buttons, 1 wheel), not to mention, exercising options.
+Also, I was very sad when I plugged in an analog keyboard to the USB port on my Mac and couln't associate arbitrary sounds to *those* keys (112 buttons, 1 wheel) through various applications.
+?what other kinds of keys are there?

 ![](keyboard.HEIC)

+not to mention, exercising options.
 So real device interface does not always coincide with application interface.

 EFFECTs